My favorite vegan mac and cheese! The easy, creamy sauce is seasoned with smoked paprika and Dijon, which give it an irresistible depth of flavor.

-I’m not going to lie and tell you that no one will believe this doesn’t have cheese.
-If you’re vegan, this will taste darn cheesy… if you are a true cheese lover (as my husband Jack is), you won’t be totally fooled but you will devour it anyway.
+I’m not going to lie and tell you that no one will believe this vegan mac and cheese doesn’t have cheese.
+If you’re vegan, this mac will taste darn cheesy… if you are a true cheese lover (as my husband Jack is), you won’t be totally fooled, but you will devour it anyway.

-Jack likes to make fun of me when I make things like this… calls it “mac & sauce” and “vegan velveeta,” In the end he always eats his words.
+Jack likes to make fun of me when I make things like this.
+He calls it “mac & sauce” and “vegan velveeta,” but in the end he always eats his words.
 And most of the food on the table.

 - 1 small onion, finely chopped

 - ¼ cup earth balance vegan butter (or regular butter)

 - 3 garlic cloves, minced

 - 1 cup coconut milk

 - ¼ cup nutritional yeast (not regular baking yeast)

 - 2 teaspoons turmeric

 - ¼ to 1 teaspoon smoked paprika (to taste), plus a little more on top